je-suis-tm/quant-trading/Smart Farmers project/README.md

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Smart%20Farmers%20project/preview/mango%20production.png)

-Supply and demand do not work in mango’s case, either.
+Supply and demand work to certain extent – at least the overall trend is captured.
 People usually buy imported mango from Thailand.
 Domestic demand should be able to cover the model.
-It’s a bit strange that some other hidden factors influence mango demand.
+There may be some other hidden factors influence mango demand.

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Smart%20Farmers%20project/preview/mango%20regression.png)